awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/40_nextflow202/_index.md

 weight: 40
 ---

+# Nextflow on AWS Batch

-Now that we setup AWS Batch we can use Nextflow to submit jobs we are getting closer to our architecture.
+Now that we setup AWS Batch we can use Nextflow to submit jobs we are getting closer to our architecture.<br>
-To aproach it slowly we will do two steps here.
+To approach it slowly we will do two steps here.

 ### Local Run